If you’re one of the fitness enthusiasts who love working out at home and looking for alternatives to bar dips, you’ve come to the perfect place.

 - Then, sit on the chair with your arms straight at your sides and feet flat on the ground.

-- Position your hands properly, lift your butt off the chair and slightly move your torso forward while keeping your arms straight on the chair.
+- Position your hands properly (fingers pointing out), lift your butt off the chair, and slightly move your torso forward while keeping your arms straight on the chair.

 - Spread your legs in front of you with your heels touching the ground.